MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsCustomBannerText.md

 PS C:\> Get-CsTeamsCustomBannerText -Identity CustomText
 ```

-Gets the properties of the CustomText instance of TeamsCustomBannerText.
+This example gets the properties of the CustomText instance of TeamsCustomBannerText.

 ## PARAMETERS